The Horners promote excellence in the plastics industry through the five annual awards presented below:

 The Worshipful Company of Horners and British Plastics Federation Polymer Apprentice of the Year Award aims to recognise the commitment and achievement of apprentices in the polymer industry and to encourage and support them in their development.
 As the award is intended to promote the skills particularly associated with our industry, it is restricted to apprentices employed in a technical, engineering, manufacturing or design role associated with polymer processing, or polymer or additive manufacture.
 There is a first prize of a ceremonial drinking horn and £500, and a second prize of £250, with Highly Commended candidates receiving a prize of £100 and a Certificate of Commendation.
 The winner and any other candidate considered to have a similar level of achievement are awarded the Horners’/BPF Polymer Apprentice Certificate (under the Livery Company Skills Council Master Certificates Scheme).

 These Awards consist of a jewellery competition and a grant.
 The Horners aim to use these to promote the use of horn and plastics in jewellery and, in particular, the craft of working with horn.
 In addition, this award is founded on charitable and citizen-based motivation to raise social awareness and support charitable activities.
-This annual award is for the most effective use of plastics and/or horn in a range of durable, wearable jewellery.
+These annual awards are for the most effective use of horn and/or polymers in a range of durable, wearable jewellery.

-The Jewellery Award has been running for several years and has produced a variety of excellent pieces; many have been sold at the Horners Charity Dinners and one was bought by the Company and presented to Dr. Andrew Parmley, when the Lord Mayor.
-The award is now integrated into the Goldsmiths jewellery awards.
+The Jewellery Awards have been running for several years and have produced a variety of excellent pieces; many have been sold at the Horners Charity Dinners.
+They are now integrated into the Goldsmiths jewellery awards.

 The judges look for: